 Find Examples

 Start having conversations about what peer pressure looks and feels like from the time your child is quite young.
 That way, they will know what to look for and hopefully be more comfortable talking to you about peer or social situations.
 You might point out scenes in a TV show or book you are reading where the characters exclude or pressure their friends somehow.
-And to take it a step further, ask them how they think it would feel for the person to be on the outside or be pressured.
+To take it a step further, ask them how they think it would feel for the person to be on the outside or be pressured.
 For older kids, you might talk about viral videos or other social media challenges and some dangers or pitfalls.

 Plan Potential Responses